 Barbados is a melting pot of different cultures, including African, Indian, Creole, and British.
 March is probably the last month to enjoy the famous Barbados climate before humidity starts to kick in.
 The average temperature in March hovers around 26°C, with little to no rainfall.

-Due to the pleasant weather, tourists in March usually prefer exploring the Animal Flower Caves, finding a secret beach, sailing on a catamaran, or hiking through the rain forests when they are not wet.
+Due to the pleasant weather, tourists in March usually prefer exploring the Animal Flower Caves, finding secret beach vacations, sailing on a catamaran, or hiking through the rain forests when they are not wet.

 Must Do: Head for a mesmerizing drive down the coast and explore the Bathsheba Beach area.
 It also has a lively music culture with plenty of bars and pubs where you can sit back and enjoy live music and the finest rum houses in this region.

 The Bahamas is probably one of the best islands to visit in March and the most special destination you will ever visit.
 The Bahamas derives its appeal from its stunning beaches and Caribbean Sea views.
 For starters, this archipelago constitutes over 700 tiny islands.
 Secondly, one of the more unique things to do in the Bahamas is swimming with the pigs, Yes, you read that right!
 Which is accessible via boat tour.

 Must Do: Swim with the nurse sharks at Compass Cay.
 These are the harmless cousins of the more dangerous white sharks.
 So, you can swim even without the cages.

 And those are the top Caribbean Islands you can plan to visit in the coming March.
 But this list is not exhaustive as there are plenty of other gems that haven’t made it to this list, such as Grenada, Turks and Caicos, the British Virgin Islands, the Cayman Islands, the Caribbean St. Kitts & Nevis, and it’s capital city.
 Where you may do island hopping and more.
 You should give them a try too!

-Ultimately, the choice of destinations depends on what you are looking for.
+Ultimately, the choice of destination depends on what you are looking for.
 Whether it’s for beach parties or other special occasions.
 Some islands are great for scuba divers while honeymooning couples would prefer secluded spots.